-to equip those we serve with the skills to become self-sufficient productive members of their communities and society.
+COMPASS’ mission is to equip those it serves with the skills to become self-sufficient, productive members of their communities and society.

-COMPASS, founded in 1974, is a nonprofit organization that provides services to an at-risk population of youth, adolescents and families.
-We are dedicated to providing comprehensive and individualized educational, stabilization, transition, counseling, support and enrichment services through our school-based and family based programs.
-Throughout our history, we have maintained a commitment to providing the highest quality services, with an experienced, committed and diverse staff.
+Founded in 1974, COMPASS is a nonprofit organization that provides services to an at-risk population of youth, adolescents and families.
+We are dedicated to providing comprehensive and individualized educational, stabilization, transition, counseling, support, and enrichment services through our school-based and family-based programs.
+Throughout our history, we have maintained a commitment to providing the highest quality services, with an experienced, committed, and diverse staff.